sskibin22/My-malloc-Project/README.md

         -> 1 anonymous void pointer is defined(mem_ptr): this pointer will be returned to the client when a valid call to malloc is made.
 It will point to the beginning of a free chunk of memory directly following it's respective header.

-        ->The first thing mymalloc() does is check to make sure a valid argument has been recieved.  size_req should take a value greater than 0.
+        -> The first thing mymalloc() does is check to make sure a valid argument has been recieved.  size_req should take a value greater than 0.
 While size_t takes care of negative values it still allows for a 0 byte request which would place empty headers within the heap.
 This would be bad design, so an error message is printed out to the client to let them know they must input a byte size request larger then 0 in order to properly access memory.

-        ->mymalloc() then checks to see if it has been initialized yet.
-The if conditional returns true if a size value has not been initialized to freeLL yet. (freeLL was defined as a header type pointer and initialized to point to the start of the entire memory array at the top of the file)  If the conditional returns true all fields in freeLL are initialized.  size is set to equal the total amount of byte within the memory array minue the byte size of a header which will consist of the metadata in freeLL. alloc is set to 0 as 4084 bytes of memory will now be considered free.  next will point to NULL as there is only one contiguous chunk in the memory array so it points to the end of the linked list.
+        -> mymalloc() then checks to see if memory has been initialized yet.
+The if conditional returns true if a size value has not been initialized to freeLL yet. (freeLL was defined as a header type pointer and initialized to point to the start of the entire memory array at the top of the file)  If the conditional returns true all fields in freeLL are initialized.  size is set to equal the total amount of byte within the memory array minus the byte size of a header which will consist of the metadata in freeLL. alloc is set to 0, as (MEMSIZE - size of header) bytes of memory will now be considered free.  next will point to NULL as there is only one contiguous chunk in the memory array so it points to the end of the linked list.

-        ->curr pointer is then set to point to freeLL and best_fit follows suit.
+        -> curr pointer is then set to point to freeLL and best_fit follows suit.

-        ->A first-fit algorithm is used to search the linked list using a while loop where prev is set to curr and curr is set to the next chunk in the list, ultimately stepping through memory one chunk at a time.
+        -> A first-fit algorithm is used to search the linked list using a while loop where prev is set to curr and curr is set to the next chunk in the list, ultimately stepping through memory one chunk at a time.
 The loop terminates when curr points to the first free chunk of memory that is large enough to fit the byte size requested by the client or when curr points to the last chunk of memory in the heap.

-        ->A conditional then checks to see if the chunk curr now points to after the first_fit algorithm is free.
+        -> A conditional then checks to see if the chunk curr now points to after the first_fit algorithm is free.
 If so, best_fit and same_fit are pointed to the chunk of memory that curr points to.
 Otherwise, set best_fit equal to NULL.
 This condition ensures that there is no available free memory that fits the client's request.

-        ->Consider the case when curr is now pointing to a free chunk of memory that is large enough to fit the number of bytes requested by the client but too small to split off a free chunk of memory that can hold a header and a payload larger then 0 bytes.
+        -> Consider the case when curr is now pointing to a free chunk of memory that is large enough to fit the number of bytes requested by the client but too small to split off a free chunk of memory that can hold a header and a payload larger then 0 bytes.
 Without the following while loop mymalloc() would call the split function on this chunk of memory which would either slot a header with 0 bytes of payload into the heap or overwrite a subsequent header with the free_split header.
 So this while loop checks for this condition and makes sure best_fit does not equal NULL.
 While these conditions are met first_fit continues until a suitable chunk of memory is found that will allow for split to occur without damaging the heap.
 If no larger free chunk is found best_fit is set equal to NULL.  same_fit is not updated within this loop to keep track of the first free chunk that curr pointed to after the initial first-fit search terminated.
 This is so that when best_fit is returned as null but there is still a free chunk available larger enough to fit the clients request but too small to fit the client's request plus the byte size of a header, best_fit will be set to equal same_fit and then conditions below will catch it to ensure it falls within the right allocation property.

         -> One more while loop is conducted that uses a best_fit search algorithm ensure the chunk of memory returned to the user is the closest fit to the size requested and not the first large enough free chunk.
 This picks up where first-fit left off.
 Using a combination of first-fit and best-fit was a design choice.
 While it may be a slower approach, it will ensure more efficient allocation of memory and less variation in fragmentation.